-In a Key=Value format the keys and values are encoded in key-value tuples separated by
+In a Key=Value Format, the keys and values are encoded in key-value tuples separated by

-The format is typically used to read and create a payload encoded as
+The Format is typically used to read and create a payload encoded as

-The following parameters are available when configuring the format:
+The following parameters are available when configuring the Format:

-- Delimiter - a character used as a delimiter between key-value tuples.
+Delimiter: a character used as a delimiter between key-value tuples.
 The default is amp:

-- Line Separator - a character used as a separator between lines.
+Line Separator: a character used as a separator between lines.

-- Default Extension - the default extension is used when the file name doesn't have an extension.
+Default Extension: the default extension is used when the file name doesn't have an extension.
 If not entered,

 txtis the default extension.

-Ignore Byte order mark character (BOM) - uncheck this option if you do not want the parser to ignore the byte order mark character (BOM).
+Ignore Byte order mark character (BOM): uncheck this option if you do not want the parser to ignore the byte order mark character (BOM).
 The default is ignore.

-- Template - a template in the Key=Value format.
-If this field is not empty Integrator will use it to populate column names and data types.
-Template is an optional field.
-Example:
+Template: a template in the Key=Value Format.
+If this field is not empty.
+Etlworks Integrator will use it to populate column names and data types.

-Column names compatible with SQL - this converts column names to SQL compatible column names by removing all characters except alphanumeric and spaces.
+Column names compatible with SQL: this converts column names to SQL compatible column names by removing all characters except alphanumeric and spaces.

-Skip Empty Rows - sometimes files contain completely empty rows with no values and delimiters.
+Skip Empty Rows: sometimes files contain completely empty rows with no values and delimiters.
 Integrator can be configured to skip these rows.
 Otherwise, it will generate an exception when reading such a file.

-- Start row - if this value is not empty, the system will start reading the file from the specified 1-based row and will ignore previous rows.
+Start row: if this value is not empty, the system will start reading the file from the specified 1-based row and will ignore previous rows.

-- End row - if this value is not empty, the system will stop reading the file after the specified 1-based row.
+End row: if this value is not empty, the system will stop reading the file after the specified 1-based row.

-- Transformation type - the default is
+Transformation type: the default is

 preprocessor.
 Read more about using the preprocessor to modify the contents of the source document.

-- Maximum number of rows in file - the maximum number of rows in the file when creating new files.
+Maximum number of rows in file: the maximum number of rows in the file when creating new files.
 Use it to split a large document while creating it — it is extremely fast and efficient, compared to splitting the existing document.

-- Encoding - character encoding when reading and writing a file.
+Encoding: character encoding when reading and writing a file.

 No encodingmeans there will be no additional encoding.